aplteam/HandleError/README.md

 # HandleError

+`HandleError` is a member of the APLTree library.
+The library is a collection of classes etc. that aim to support the Dyalog APL programmer.
+Search GitHub for "apltree" and you will find solutions to many every-day problems Dyalog APL programmers might have to solve.

 ## Overview

 `HandleError` offers a method `Process` which is useful to handle application errors on a general level.